mautic/developer-documentation-new/docs/webhooks/events/lead_post_save_new.rst

       - Name of the User that created the Contact if applicable.
 Otherwise null.
     * - ``dateIdentified``
       - string|null
-      - Date/time the Contact was identified in ISO 8601 format or null if it's a visitor.
+      - Date/time of Contact identification in ISO 8601 format or null if it's a visitor.
     * - ``dateModified``
       - string|null
-      - Date/time the Contact was last modified in ISO 8601 format or null if it has not been modified.
+      - Date/time the Contact was last modified in ISO 8601 format or null if not modified.
     * - ``modifiedBy``
       - int|null
       - The ID of the User who last modified the Contact or null if unknown.
 For example, visitor tracking.